-In addition to understanding and communicating the importance of coral reefs, it is also critically important to understand the extent to which reefs are at risk.
+In addition to understanding and communicating the importance of coral reefs, it is also critically important to understand the status of coral reefs around the world and the extent to which they are at risk.

 Below are key findings from the 2011 Reefs at Risk Revisited report ref that quantified the current threats to coral reefs worldwide and projected the risk of future degradation.

 Threats in Different Coral Reef Regions

 - Almost 95% of coral reefs in Southeast Asia are threatened.

 - Indonesia has the largest area of threatened coral reefs, with fishing threats being the main stressor on coral reefs.

 - More than 75% of the coral reefs in the Atlantic are threatened.
 In over 20 countries and territories in this region, all coral reefs are rated as threatened.

 - Over 65% of the coral reefs in the Indian Ocean and the Middle East are under stress by local threats.